oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 ## Access Token Request {#token-request}

-The Client makes an access token request to the Resource Application's token endpoint using the previously obtained Identity Assertion Authorization Grant as a JWT Assertion as defined by {{RFC7523}}.
+The Client makes an access token request to the Resource Authorization Server's token endpoint using the previously obtained Identity Assertion JWT Authorization Grant as a JWT Bearer Assertion as defined by {{RFC7523}}.

 `grant_type`:
 : REQUIRED - The value of `grant_type` is `urn:ietf:params:oauth:grant-type:jwt-bearer`

 `assertion`:
-: REQUIRED - The Identity Assertion Authorization Grant JWT obtained in the previous token exchange step
+: REQUIRED - The Identity Assertion JWT Authorization Grant obtained in the previous token exchange step

-The Client authenticates with its credentials as registered with the Resource Application's authorization server.
+The Client authenticates with its credentials as registered with the Resource Authorization Server.

 For example: